vishvAsa/AgamaH_shaivaH/trikam/pratyabhijJNA-hRdayam/srotaH/leidecker.md

 SAIVA SIDDHĀNTA

-BETWEEN the idealist non-dualist school of Saivism developed in Kashmir and the realist pluralist Saiva doctrine that has grown in South India, there is con siderable agreement in externals, but difference in fundamentals.
+BETWEEN the idealist non-dualist school of Saivism developed in Kashmir and the realist pluralist Śaiva doctrine that has grown in South India, there is con siderable agreement in externals, but difference in fundamentals.
 Both systems recognize three cate gories-pati, pas'u and pās'a ; but while they are all equally ultimate for the Siddhānta (though not all equally independent), pati constitutes the sole reality for the Pratyabhijña school, this reality gradually through its own energy anfolding the world on itself as the screen, and dividing itself into corresponding and mutually related subjects and objects.
 The Lord is both the material and the ellicient cause for the idealist school, whereas, for the other, He is only the efficient cause ; He can be spoken of as the material cause, because what does develop into the Universe is a potency of His (not svarūpa-sakti, but parigraha-s'akti) which has to function in dependence on Him; if this mode of speech contents those who maintain an abhinna-nimittopādanakāraṇa, they are welcome to it; but not in any normally intelligible sense can the Lord

 Pratyabhijñahțdaya, sūtras 1-3.
 See Aghoras'iva's commentary on the Tattvaprakas'ika, 1.25.